realmbgl/kudo-tutorial/README.md

 ### artifacts that make a kudo framework

-As a developer of a kudo framework you have to author three artifacts.
-The framework-type, the framework-implementation (aka framework-version), and the framework-instance.
-The artifacts are usually placed in individual files respectively, but you can also just place them in one file which is often handy when you prototype something.
+As a developer of a kudo framework you have to author three `YAML` artifacts.
+The `framework-type`, the `framework-implementation` (aka framework-version), and the `framework-instance`.
+The artifacts are usually placed in individual YAML files respectively, but you can also just place them in one YAML file which is often handy when you prototype something.

-In the following we describe the roles that each of the artifacts plays and what they capture.
+In the following we describe the roles that each of the YAML artifacts plays and what they capture.

 #### framework-type
 The framework type defines a type of service, e.g. elastic.